It is interesting to me what things contribute to our sense of identity.

 Then there are the fundamental, but constantly evolving things like faith, education, social awareness and morals.

-But then there are the funny bits of life that stick to us like how we like our coffee, what stores we frequent, what is our current haircut and what do we wear.
 I kinda like that things of cosmic importance mix with trivia to form our own awareness of ourselves.
 Obviously one is more crucial than the other, but i like that there is a balance.

 I bring this up because different people have commented on my new briefcase recently.